LiveOverflow/PwnAdventure3/README.md

 tar -xvf pwn3.tar.gz
 ```

-In order to run the server `docker` and `docker-compose` have to be installed.
-Docker is moving fast, so it's a good idea to remove the system docker installation and follow the current official steps for installation:
+In order to run the server, `docker` and `docker-compose` have to be installed.
+Docker is moving fast, so it's a good idea to follow the current official steps for installation (which could also include to remove an older system version of docker):

 * Docker CE Ubuntu: [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 * `docker-compose`: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
-* make sure the current user is part of the `docker` group with: `sudo usermod -a -G docker $USER`. restart or relogin and verify that the user has the group with `id`.
+* make sure the current user is part of the `docker` group with: `sudo usermod -a -G docker $USER`. restart or re-login and verify with `id` that the user is part of the docker group.

+Then simply build the image and launch the master and game server:

 ```bash
 docker-compose build